dpc10ster/RJafrocBook/docs/03-modeling-binary-task.md

 * The latent decision variable rank-orders cases with respect to evidence for presence of disease.
 Unlike a traditional rank-ordering scheme, where "1" is the highest rank, the scale is inverted with larger values corresponding to greater evidence of disease.
 Without loss of generality, one assumes that the decision variable ranges from -∞ to +∞, with large positive values indicative of strong evidence for presence of disease, and large negative values indicative of strong evidence for absence of disease.
 The zero value indicates no evidence for presence or absence of disease.
 [The -∞ to +∞ scale is not an assumption.
 The decision variable scale could just as well range from a to b, where a < b; with appropriate rescaling of the decision variable, there will be no changes in the rank-orderings, and the scale will extend from -∞ to +∞.]
 Such a decision scale, with increasing values corresponding to increasing evidence of disease, is termed positive-directed.

 ### Existence of a decision threshold
-**Assumption 2:** In the binary decision task the radiologist adopts a single and fixed (i.e., case-independent) decision threshold  and states: "case is diseased" if the decision variable is greater than or equal to  , i.e.,  , and "case is non-diseased" if the decision variable is smaller than  , i.e.,  .
+**Assumption 2:** In the binary decision task the radiologist adopts a single and fixed (i.e., case-independent) decision threshold and states: "case is diseased" if the decision variable is greater than or equal to $\zeta$, i.e., $Z \geq \zeta$, and "case is non-diseased" if the decision variable is smaller than $\zeta$, i.e., $Z <\zeta$.

 * The decision threshold is a fixed value used to separate cases reported as diseased from cases reported as non-diseased.
 * Unlike the random Z-sample, which varies from case to case, the decision threshold is held fixed for the duration of the study.
 In some of the older literature2 the decision threshold is sometimes referred to as "response bias".
 The author hesitates to use the term "bias" which has a negative connotation, whereas, in fact, the choice of decision threshold depends on rational assessment of costs and benefits of different outcomes.